ethical-haquer/Galaxy-Flasher/README.md

 ## Disclaimer

 Currently, Thor GUI is in an Alpha stage.
-Not all of Thor's features have been implemented in the GUI, and there are known (and probably unknown) bugs.
+Not all of Thor's features have been implemented in the GUI, and there are known (and possibly unknown) bugs.
 A list of missing features and know bugs in the **latest release** can be found below.

 ## Known Bugs